turingmotors/RIO-Bench/README.md

 # [RIO-Bench] Read or Ignore?
 A Unified Benchmark for Typographic-Attack Robustness and Text Recognition in Vision-Language Models

-- Real-world scenarios often require joint reasoning over both objects and text (e.g., recognizing pedestrians while reading traffic signs).

-- To address this, we introduce a novel task, **Read-or-Ignore VQA (RIO-VQA)**, which formalizes selective text use in visual question answering (VQA): models must decide, from context, when to read text and when to ignore it.
+Real-world VLMs must decide when to read text and when to ignore it—e.g., reading traffic signs but not being fooled by text-based attacks on objects.
+To evaluate this ability, we introduce:

+- RIO-VQA: A task that formalizes selective text use under clean and typographic-attack scenarios.

-- For evaluation, we present the **Read-or-Ignore Benchmark (RIO-Bench)**, a standardized dataset and protocol that, for each real image, provides same-scene counterfactuals (read / ignore) by varying only the textual content and question type.
+- RIO-Bench: A benchmark providing same-scene counterfactuals (read / ignore variants) by modifying only textual content and question type.

 ### RIO-VQA: VLMs Must Adaptively Read or Ignore Texts
 <img src="./figures/teaser_light.png" alt="RIO-VQA Overview" width="600"/>